Rajasthan College of Engineering for Women: Admission to MCA

 Admission to the MCA course is done through counseling done on the basis of rank scored in Rajasthan MCA Admission Test (RMCAAP) which is conducted annually.

 Admission to MBA

 Admission to the MBA course is done through counseling done on the basis of rank scored in Common Management Admission Test (RMAP) which is conducted annually.

 Admissions to M-Tech

 Admissions in MTech course is done through counseling done on the basis of rank scored in Centralized Admission to MTech (CAM) which is conducted annually.

 Admissions to PhD

 Admissions in the PhD is through RTU PhD written exam followed by viva.

 Counseling is done on the basis of rank scored in Rajasthan Pre-Engineering Test (RPET) which is conducted annually by Rajasthan Board of Technical Education.

 Campus

-Spread over a stretch of land, the campus is equipped with facilities comprising:
+Spread over a stretch of land, the campus is equipped with facilities comprising: laboratories, stocked library, digital library, gymnasium, hostel, mess, indoor games, and outdoor games.